Intelligence & Information Gathering

 19 October, 1983, Wednesday

 The morning of this day brought crowds to Mt.
 Wheldale to free Maurice Bishop from house arrest.
 At the crossroad between going to the Market Square [where a speakers platform had been set up for him]; and the Army Headquarters at Fort Rupert, Maurice Bishop and those with him go to Fort Rupert, Army Headquarters.
+Speculation continues to this day why Bishop decided to go to Fort Rupert.

 At Pearl's Airport in the northern part of Grenada, Joan Purcell left that morning on LIAT for Barbados.
 Barbados was the central point for the last air jog to Pearl's Airport.
 Joan Purcell flew to Barbados to thwart the onward flight of representatives from various countries to an international 'Save the Children' conference due to start the next day.
 As the LIAT flight took off, Joan Purcell could see from her window seat the gathering of people on the airfield tarmac.
 Purcell says, in her recently published memoir -